Günther Lützow: Early life and career

 Lützow graduated with his Abitur (university-preparatory high school diploma) on 31 March 1931 from the Schulpforta, a boarding school for academically gifted students.
 Unlike his brothers, who both pursued a naval career, Lützow joined the Reichswehr (Army of the Weimar Republic) following his graduation from school.
 This decision had been influenced by his mother's youngest brother, Eberhard Kinzel, at the time an officer in the Reichswehr and later General der Infanterie (General of the Infantry) in the Heer (German Army).

 On 7 April 1931 Lützow began his pilot training at the Deutsche Verkehrsfliegerschule (DVS—German Air Transport School) at Schleißheim.
 The DVS was headed by Carl Bolle, a World War I fighter pilot, and his flight instructor was Wilhelm Stör, another World War I fighter pilot.
 He and 29 other trainees were part of Kameradschaft 31 (camaraderie of 1931), abbreviated "K 31".
 Among the members of "K 31" were future Luftwaffe staff officers Bernd von Brauchitsch, Wolfgang Falck, Günther Radusch, Ralph von Rettberg and Hannes Trautloft.
 Lützow graduated from the DVS on 19 February 1932.
 In late September 1931, Lützow and three other students made a cross-country flight from Schleißheim to Berlin.
 The flight was made in two 2-seater Klemm Kl 26 training aircraft.
 Lützow, as the best air navigation student of his class, flew in the navigator's position.
 In the Luftstreitkräfte of World War I, the pilot was called "Emil" and the navigator was called "Franz".
 From that point on, Lützow was nicknamed "Franz" or the diminutive "Franzl" (little Franz).
 From "K 31", Lützow and nine others were recommended for Sonderausbildung (special training) at the Lipetsk fighter-pilot school.

 Following his return from flight training, Lützow joined 5.
 (Preußisches) Infanterie-Regiment (5th (Prussian) Infantry Regiment), at first in Greifswald (15 October 1932 – 31 January 1933) as an Offizieranwärter (officer candidate).
 There he completed his basic training.
 From 1 February to 31 March 1933, he served with 5.
 (Preußisches) Infanterie-Regiment in Stettin.
 He then attended the Kriegsschule (war school) in Dresden and was promoted to Leutnant (second lieutenant) on 1 October 1934.
 In 1935, he officially transferred to the newly formed Luftwaffe, at first serving as a fighter pilot instructor at Schleißheim (8 March 1935 – 31 March 1936) followed by a posting to II.
 Gruppe (2nd group) of Sturzkampfgeschwader 162 (StG 162—162nd Diver Bomber Wing) at Lübeck-Blankensee (1 April – 3 November 1936).
 In parallel, from 1 May to 1 November 1936, Lützow held the position of Staffeloffizier (squadron officer) with 4.
-Staffel (4th squadron) of Jagdgeschwader 132 "Richthofen" (JG 132—132nd Fighter Wing) at Jüterbog-Damm.
-(Note: Jüterbog-Damm referred to the Luftwaffe airfield in Jüterbog.)
+Staffel (4th squadron) of Jagdgeschwader 132 "Richthofen" (JG 132—132nd Fighter Wing) at Jüterbog-Damm Airfield in Jüterbog.